Abqaiq: Airport

 There is a small single strip airport in Abqaiq (Abqaiq Airport), operated by Saudi Aramco and not open for commercial air traffic.
 However, people utilize the nearby King Fahd International Airport in Dammam which is currently 90 km away from Abqaiq (new road project currently in progress to shorten the distance to 70 km).
 It also provides full international air service.
-Alternatively, Al-Ahsa International Airport is just 80 km from Abqaiq however it offers limited international service.
+Alternatively, Al-Ahsa International Airport is just 80 km from Abqaiq, but it offers limited international service.